RocketshipApp/color-test-docs/PIZZA_PETS.md

   return allItems;
 }

-// Example usage:
+// Usage examples:
 fetchAllPets().then(pets => console.log('All Pets:', pets));
 fetchAllPets(true).then(magicEdenPets => console.log('All Pets (Magic Eden):', magicEdenPets));
 ```

 ## Computing Image Paths Manually
 **TBD**
-(Details on how to manually construct image URLs, if needed, will be provided in a future update.)

 ## Notes
-- **Error Handling**: Check HTTP statuses and handle networking issues gracefully.
+- **Error Handling**: Check HTTP statuses and handle errors gracefully.
-- **Rate Limits**: Be mindful of potential rate limits and implement backoff strategies if necessary.
+- **Rate Limits**: Be mindful of potential rate limits and implement backoff strategies.
-- **Future Updates**: Additional endpoints or parameters may be introduced as Pizza Pets evolve from POC to production.
+- **Future Updates**: Additional endpoints or parameters may be introduced over time.

 ## Conclusion
 Integrate the Pizza Pets Collection API to dynamically display evolving collections that respond to Bitcoin block events.
 By monitoring `blockheight` and handling pagination, you ensure that your marketplace remains synchronized with the latest state of the Pizza Pets ecosystem.